Undercover Israeli troops raid hospital, kill Palestinian

-HEBRON, West Bank Israeli undercover forces raided a West Bank hospital on Thursday and shot dead a Palestinian during an attempt to detain another man suspected of carrying out a stabbing, the Palestinian health ministry and doctors said.
+HEBRON, West Bank Israeli undercover forces raided a hospital in the West Bank on Thursday, shooting dead a Palestinian during an attempt to detain another man suspected of carrying out a stabbing, the Palestinian health ministry and doctors said.

-The Israeli army confirmed the raid and shooting and said it was carried out to detain Azzam al-Shalalda, 22, over a knife attack on an Israeli settler two weeks ago in the West Bank.
-Sahalda was shot by his victim but escaped, the army said.
+The Israeli army confirmed the raid and shooting but did not have details of the man's condition.
+It said the raid was carried out to detain Azzam al-Shalalda, 27, who was suspected of stabbing an Israeli settler two weeks ago in the West Bank.

-An Israeli military spokeswoman said Shalalda and his family, including a cousin killed in the raid, were known operatives of the Palestinian Islamist militant group Hamas.

-The director of Hebron's al-Ahly hospital, Jehad Shawar, told Voice of Palestine radio that 20-30 undercover soldiers arrived at the clinic at around 3 a.m. and entered with someone in a wheelchair pretending to be pregnant.
+The director of Hebron's al-Ahly hospital, Jehad Shawar, told Palestine radio 20-30 men arrived at the clinic in two mini vans at around three o'clock in the morning.
+They entered with someone in a wheelchair pretending to be pregnant.

 CCTV footage from inside the hospital showed a large group of men armed with pistols and rifles, some with beards and others with keffiyeh scarves on their heads, walking through the corridors telling hospital workers to get out of the way.

-A cousin, Abdallah, who was in the bathroom, was shot dead when he suddenly re-entered the room, Shawar said.
+A cousin, Abdallah, who was in the bathroom, was shot dead when he suddenly entered the room, Shawar said.

 "As his cousin exited the bathroom, which was inside the room, they fired five bullets, one bullet in the head, one in the chest and three in his body," Shawar told the radio station.